We use cookies on this website.

 Fatal mistakes to avoid:

-1. Deploy Bastion Basic to test → forget → pay €1680/year for nothing
+1. Deploy Bastion Basic to test it → forget about it → pay €1,680/year for nothing

 2. Impose Bastion everywhere "on principle" without cost/benefit analysis

-3. Choose Premium without Session Recording (no extra charge of €60/month)
+3. Choose Premium without the need for Session Recording (unnecessary extra cost)

 4. Deploy 1 Bastion per region, whereas peering only requires one